AgibotTech/AgiBotWorldChallengeIROS2025-WorldModelBaseline/README.md

 ## TODO
 - [x] Minimal version of training code for [AgibotWorld dataset](https://github.com/OpenDriveLab/AgiBot-World) and pretrained weights.
-- [ ] Minimal version of Training code for the challenge's dataset. (available once the challenge dataset is ready)
+- [ ] Minimal version of training code for the challenge's dataset. (available once the challenge dataset is ready)
 - [ ] Evaluation script.
 - [ ] Submission instructions.